FarronF/limerick-council-meetings/meetings/2024/11/25-Full Meeting of Limerick City and County Council/Minutes -  Ordinary Meeting of Limerick City and County Council - 23rd September 2024.md

 experienced visitor restrictions while in University Maternity Hospital Limerick.

-The Motion was seconded by Councillor O’Donovan and adopted.--- 33
+The Motion was seconded by Councillor O’Donovan and adopted.
+---
+33

 28.